Congratulations to the SOsync artists who have a song in the upcoming film Cinderella in the Caribbean!

 - We work hard to increase placement fees, but often we are competing with other artists who are willing to have their music in the film for lower rates or even free.
 We will never give music away - we have to set a minimum value for the art we create- and that art takes time, talent, and money to record.

 Our catalog of songs is non-exclusive, which means you can pitch the songs elsewhere or have other licensing companies represent the songs.
 Note that we don't have a large catalog of songs that just 'sit there' waiting for opportunities- if we ask you for a song it will be pitched.

 If your song is selected for the film, we will encourage you to promote the placement on your social media accounts, and again when the film is released at a minimum.
 It's a win for everyone, and placements are not easy to get, so please take the opportunity to promote this on your social accounts!

 How can I work with SOsync?

-We do not accept unsolicited material.
-If you are an artist only (not a label or music catalog) you can join our facebook community.
+We do not accept unsolicited material or work with labels/catalogs of any kind.
+If you are an artist or songwriter only you can join our facebook community.
 You will need to answer all four questions.

 What happens when I get a Pitch?

 1. We will provide as much information as possible about the film and what type of songs they are seeking.
 Sometimes we just don't know a lot - i.e. it's a Hallmark "Christmas film" looking for original pop songs.

 2. We will need an mp3 initially with vocals.
 SOsync uses DISCO if you want to make it easier on all of us, but if not you can send an mp3 via email, Dropbox, Box, or WeTransfer.
 If the filmmaker selects the song, we will need a hi-res file- both the vocal and track only versions.
 This is because sometimes songs are edited to fit a scene better.
 Only pitch songs that you have these two versions available for.
 If we ask you for these versions, it most likely means you have a placement!
 YAY!